 Reducing margins of errors.

 Many organizations incur high costs due to human errors.
-The use of digital tools and software systems reduces the chance for human errors, helping ensure consistency and adherence to processes.
+The use of digital tools and software systems reduces the chance of human errors, helping ensure consistency and adherence to processes.

 Automating repetitive tasks saves the HR team a lot of time and energy, thereby allowing them to focus on more critical tasks.